Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Contract Type: Full-Time | Long-Term | Potential for Permanent Position

-Are you a Science graduate or experienced educator passionate about sparking curiosity in the next generation of scientists?
+Are you a Science graduate or experienced educator passionate about inspiring the next generation of scientists?

-Whether you're a recent graduate, a former tutor, or someone with unqualified teaching experience, this is your chance to step into a dynamic and rewarding role in education.
+Whether you're a recent graduate, an experienced cover supervisor, a tutor, or someone with a background in science education, this is your chance to make a real impact in the classroom.

 Your Key Responsibilities Will Include: